dr-tony-lin/CarND-Behavioral-Cloning-P3/writeup_report.md

 ## Results

-The training accuracy and validation accuracy is show in the following figure:
+A typical training and validation loss obtained in one of the trainings is show in the following figure.
+The validation set has lower loss than the training indicating there is no overfitting issue:

 ![image2]